Computer Processing Hardware

 Intel’s Pentium D was a non-native dual-core processor compared to AMD’s Athlon X2 dual processor, a chip intended for higher end Servers.
 But this It was only the beginning of revolutionary trends in microprocessor chips.
 Over the next years, multicore processors evolved from dual-core chips i.e Intel Core 2 Duo to ten cores i.e. Intel Xion E7 – 2850.

 Overall, multi-core processors offer more than the basics of a single core processor and capable of multitasking and multiprocessing assignments even within individual applications.

 Which of the two microprocessor brands suits your needs?

-How the Microprocessor Works
+How the CPU Works

 When the microprocessor receives a task and is to carry out relevant data processing, it goes through a number of stages.

 Input: It all starts when the computer user inputs data via the keyboard: e.g. 2 + 3

 - the processor control unit receives the above instruction as raw data from RAM via the memory bus i.e. instructions to manipulate and make additions of the two numbers.